Abrar3616/GTA_Simulator/README.md

   - First create a folder named 'gta_live' in the home directory
   - Inside it create another folder named 'images'.
 This is where we will save the extracted images.
   - Then create an empty text file named pose.txt inside 'gta_live folder but outside 'images' folder.
+Make sure to alter its permissions so that others can also read and write.
+This way the Windows 10 PC can also write to this file.
 This is where we will save the poses of the extracted images.
   - Then right click on 'gta_live' folder
   - Open 'properties'
   - Click on 'Local Network Share' tab